MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ##### Design checklist

-Start your design strategy based on the [**design review checklist for Reliability**](../reliability/checklist.md) and determine its relevance to your business requirements while keeping in mind the SKUs and features of App Service and their dependencies.
+Start your design strategy based on the [**design review checklist for Reliability**](../reliability/checklist.md) and determine its relevance to your business requirements while keeping in mind the tiers and features of App Service and their dependencies.
 Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >